-Determining which types of APIs help meet your current business priorities, requires a comprehensive assessment of your systems, processes, customers and objectives.
+Determining which type of APIs help meet your current business priorities requires a comprehensive assessment of your systems, processes, customers, and objectives.
 This is the prerequisite for forming a comprehensive API strategy, which you’ll need before you begin developing APIs.

 Through the evaluation of your business, you should identify gaps and opportunities that could be substantially addressed by building and deploying APIs.
 You should also consider your customers’ needs as the market changes and develops.
 You can identify new business opportunities that will inform the development of APIs to solve customer problems.

-Determining what kind of APIs are the right move for your business is a challenging process.
+Determining what kind of APIs are the right move for your business is challenging.
 Our team at Torry Harris Integration Solutions can help.
-As one of the most trusted advisors to enterprises across the world, we work with your team to help you leverage the power of digital access through integration.
+As one of the most trusted advisors to enterprises worldwide, we work with your team to help you leverage the power of digital access through integration.